 Many websites recommend making a paste of baking soda and applying it on the tap.
 Let it rest for 15-30 minutes and then scrub it with an old toothbrush or sponge.
 We tried it and here is what we found.

 Results: Baking soda may appear to be the magic potion that cleans all stains.
-But, hard water deposits isn’t one of them.
+But, hard water deposits aren’t one of them.
 The reason baking soda works is because it is slightly alkaline.
 But hard water stains need an acidic cleaner.
 Just like dishwashing soap, baking soda too doesn’t help.
 Most of the hard water stains remained.

 As expected, the winner is vinegar, followed by lime.
-Their acidic nature dissolves the hard water stains and deposits effectively.
+Their acidic nature dissolves hard water stains and deposits effectively.
 Owing to its mild nature, damage to stainless steel is also negligible.

 Diluted Blue Harpic is effective.
 But it is not recommended as it may corrode the stainless steel if not used correctly.